lsst/dp0-3_lsst_io/tutorials-dp0-3/portal-dp0-3-3.rst

     WHERE mpc.q / (1 - mpc.e) > 30.1 AND sso.numObs > 10 AND mpc.e < 1

 Now plot the eccentricity of the orbit ``e`` as a function of the semi-major axis ``a``.
-This time, (in contrast to Step 1.6 but accomplishing the same goal) you will calculate ``a`` from ``e`` and ``q`` via setting derived plot parameters rather than creating another column in the right-hand table.
+This time (in contrast to Step 1.6 but accomplishing the same goal) you will calculate ``a`` from ``e`` and ``q`` via setting derived plot parameters rather than creating another column in the right-hand table.
 To do so, click on the "plot settings" (two gears) on the left-hand panel, click on "add new chart."
 Select "heatmap" for the plot type, and enter "q/(1-e)" for the X-axis, and "e" for the y-axis.
-You can any color map you find compelling.
+You can chose any color map you find compelling.
 The plot parameters used here are below.
-In particular, the X-axis is restricted to ``a < 100`` to illustrate the region about 3 x the Neptune's orbit.
+In particular, the X-axis is restricted to ``a < 100`` to illustrate at more detail the region from 1 x to about 3 x the Neptune's orbit.

 .. figure:: /_static/portal_tut03_step01f.png
-    :width: 600
+    :width: 400
     :name: portal_tut03_step01f
     :alt: A screenshot of the plot parameters for the eccentricity vs. semi-major axis plot